cap-js/attachments/README.md

 Other available storage targets:
 - AWS
-- Local file system as a storage backend (only for testing scenarios)
+- Local mock file system (only for testing scenarios)

 When using a dedicated storage target, the attachment is not stored in the underlying database; instead, it is saved on the specified storage target and only a reference to the file is kept in the database, as defined in the CDS model.